vinceallenvince/Burner/README.md

 ```

 Running the code, you should see a grey box fall to the ground.
-Notice the box has a class called 'obj'.
+If you inspect the HTML, you'll notice the box has a class called 'obj'.
 You can use this class to further manipulate this object via css.